ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Related Work

 \subsection{Token Compression for LVLMs}

 Given that \emph{spatially redundant} visual tokens outnumber \emph{information-dense} text tokens by tens to hundreds of times \cite{marr2010vision}, one natural solution to optimize LVLM inference is visual token compression.
 Several earliest attempts \cite{cai2024matryoshka,li2024tokenpacker,li2024llamavid,yao2024deco} modify model components and introduce additional training costs.
 More recently, training-free token compression methods have been widely adopted due to their efficiency and effectiveness.
 These methods can be categorized into two main groups: (1) Token compression in the vision encoder \cite{bolya2022tome,liang2022evit,shang2024prumerge}, the LLM decoder \cite{chen2024fastv,lin2025vtw,zhang2024sparsevlm}, or both \cite{han2024ficoco}: For example, ToMe \cite{bolya2022tome} reduces tokens in the vision encoding phase by merging redundant tokens via a binary soft-matching algorithm.
 Other approaches prune tokens during the LLM decoding stage by evaluating token redundancy through criteria such as attention scores with text tokens \cite{chen2024fastv,zhang2024sparsevlm} or observed divergence with LLM outputs \cite{lin2025vtw,ye2025fitprune}.
 Subsequent studies \cite{han2024ficoco,liu2024mustdrop,zhu2024focusllava} perform token compression during both stages to further enhance inference efficiency.
-(2) Token compression in LLM embedding space \cite{alvar2025divprune,zhang2024fastervlm}: FasterVLM \cite{zhang2024fastervlm} can be a representative, which measures the token redundancy more accurately by the cross-attentions between the [CLS] token and visual tokens.
-Unlike previous methods, our proposed ToDRE simultaneously reduces tokens in both the LLM's embedding space and the LLM decoder.
-Our two-stage approach effectively captures both token diversity and task relevance\textemdash{}two critical aspects previously overlooked\textemdash{}achieving superior inference efficiency while maintaining competitive performance.
+(2) Token compression in LLM embedding space \cite{alvar2025divprune,zhang2024fastervlm}: A representative example is FasterVLM \cite{zhang2024fastervlm}, which measures the token redundancy more accurately by the cross-attentions between the \texttt{[CLS]} token and visual tokens.
+Unlike previous methods, our proposed ToDRE simultaneously reduces tokens in both the LLM embedding space and the LLM decoder.
+Our two-stage approach effectively captures both visual token diversity and token-task relevance\textemdash{}two orthogonal yet critical aspects previously overlooked\textemdash{}achieving superior inference efficiency while maintaining competitive performance.